Dr Dangs Lab

 What is Complete Blood Count?

 Complete blood count (CBC) is an important initial test which checks the number and type of blood cells.
-It is helpful in understanding the overall health condition and diagnosing disease conditions such as anaemia, infection, inflammatory conditions and bleeding disorders.
+It is helpful in understanding the overall health condition and diagnosing disease conditions such as anemia, infection, inflammatory conditions and bleeding disorders.

-We, at Dr. Dangs Lab counter check all the CBCs manually after processing in automated counters for accurate reporting.
+We, at Dr. Dangs Lab, counter check all the CBCs manually after processing in automated counters for accurate reporting.
 This also helps the pathologist to identify any incidental finding that guides the physician to take appropriate treatment decisions.

-• Packed Cell VolumeThe packed cell volume (PCV) is a measurement of the proportion of blood that is made up of Red blood cells.
-It may be indicative of dehydration, anaemia and increase in blood cells
+4. Packed Cell Volume: The packed cell volume (PCV) is a measurement of the proportion of blood that is made up of Red blood cells.
+It may be indicative of dehydration, anemia, and increase in blood cells.

 Differential Leucocyte Count

-There are primarily five types of white blood cells, each with different functions: neutrophils, lymphocytes, monocytes, eosinophils and basophils.
-The differential reveals if these cells are present in normal proportion to one another, or if there is presence of immature or abnormal cells.
+There are primarily five types of white blood cells, each with different functions: neutrophils, lymphocytes, monocytes, eosinophils, and basophils.
+The differential reveals if these cells are present in normal proportion to one another, or if there is the presence of immature or abnormal cells.
 This information is helpful in diagnosing specific types of illnesses that affect the immune system.

-• Monocyte.
-Monocytes are a type of WBCs that have an important role in inflammation and fighting infections.
+3. Monocyte: Monocytes are a type of WBCs that have an important role in inflammation and fighting infections.
 Increased monocytes are usually indicative of viral infections.

 Understanding the Complete Blood Count (CBC) Test: